RocketLeagueMapmaking/RL-docs/docs/essential/07_udk_editor.md

 ![](/images/udk/essential/ui_editor_window.png)

 Undo, redo, and then the settings for the manipulator widget.
 These are to move/translate, rotate, scale uniformly, and scale per axis.
-The dropdown menu for World/Local changes the coordinate system.
+Spacebar will switch between translate, rotate, and scale.
+The dropdown menu for World/Local changes the coordinate system. **Right clicking these buttons spawns a pop-up which allows for typing exact values.**

 ### 4 - Editor Window Actor Search